Trump administration scales back wild bird protections

 Former U.S. Fish and Wildlife Service Director Dan Ashe and independent scientists have said the change could cause a huge spike in bird deaths - potentially billions of birds in coming decades - at a time when species across North America already are in steep decline.

+A Trump administration analysis of the rule change did not put a number on how many more birds could die.
+But it said some vulnerable species could decline to the point where they would require protection under the Endangered Species Act.

-Industry sources kill an estimated 450 million to 1.1 billion birds annually, out of an overall 7.2 billion birds in North America, according to the U.S. Fish and Wildlife Service and recent studies.
+Industry sources now kill an estimated 460 million to 1.4 billion birds annually, out of an overall 7.2 billion birds in North America, according to a U.S. Fish and Wildlife Service and recent studies.
 Many companies have sought to reduce bird deaths in recent decades by working in cooperation with wildlife officials, but the incentive to participate in such efforts drops absent the threat of criminal liability.

 The 1918 migratory bird law came after many U.S. bird populations had been decimated by hunting and poaching - much of it for feathers for women’s hats.

-The highest-profile enforcement case bought under the migratory bird act resulted in a $100 million settlement by BP, after the Gulf of Mexico oil spill in 2010 killed approximately 100,000 birds.
+The highest-profile enforcement case bought under the law resulted in a $100 million settlement by BP, after the Gulf of Mexico oil spill in 2010 killed approximately 100,000 birds.

 U.S. Fish and Wildlife officials said the latest proposal was meant to match up with a 2017 legal decision that effectively ended criminal enforcement under the act during most of Trump’s presidency.
 In the August court ruling that struck down that legal opinion, U.S. District Judge Valerie Caproni in New York said the law applies to all bird deaths, not just those that were intentional.